-With vaccination rates against the coronavirus are rising and the city fully reopened, notable new restaurants are opening all the time in Philadelphia.
+Notable new restaurants open all the time in Philadelphia — and as the city continues to fight the pandemic, there are more places than ever to try.
 Each spot on this list offers an extremely good mix of indoor, outdoor, and takeout options, though if you’re dining indoors, wearing a mask and getting vaccinated protects both you and the restaurant staff serving you.
-Be patient as changing times have been tough on restaurants and their staff — and don’t forget to tip well.
+Be patient as changing times and nearly two years of ups and downs have been tough on restaurants and their staff — and don’t forget to tip well.

 Health experts consider dining out to be a high-risk activity for the unvaccinated; the latest data about the delta variant indicates that it may pose a low-to-moderate risk for the vaccinated, especially in areas with substantial transmission.
 The latest CDC guidance is here; find a COVID-19 vaccination site here.